enthought/envisage/docs/source/preferences.rst

 Envisage presents preferences with two different extension points:

-  * PREFERENCES       = 'enthought.envisage.preferences'
+  * PREFERENCES       = 'envisage.preferences'

-  * PREFERENCES_PAGES = 'enthought.envisage.ui.workbench.preferences_pages'
+  * PREFERENCES_PAGES = 'envisage.ui.workbench.preferences_pages'

 The first one is only model-related and is for programmatic access to preferences, whereas the second one is for displaying UIs to the user in